charlotearaneta/hr-onboarding-automation/README.md

 ## 🌟 Overview

-Employee onboarding is often repetitive, manual, and prone to inconsistency—especially for growing teams and small organizations.
+Employee onboarding is often repetitive, manual, and prone to inconsistency especially for growing teams and small organizations.
 This system automates core onboarding activities to ensure every new hire receives a structured, timely, and welcoming onboarding experience.

 The automation handles:
 - Task creation for onboarding checklists